-Let’s interview one business owner – Liza.
-Liza was a freelance copyeditor for small business owners before starting her writing and publishing business.
-When she launched her career, why is it that she snagged some of the best clientele’s in town – the publishers, writers, and authors?
+Let’s interview one business owner – Lisa.
+Lisa was a freelance copyeditor for small business owners before starting her writing and publishing business.
+When she launched her career, why is it that she snagged some of the best clientele in town – the publishers, writers, and authors?
 Was it her connections, workmanship, or marketing strategy?

 Many business owners lament over clients who demand more work, discounts, and pressures on their trade.
 For instance, creative entrepreneurs often feel the burnout over clients who refuse to pay their worth.